To prepare for food shortages, store foods that don’t require refrigeration and provide a long shelf life.

 I purchased most of my wheat a couple of years ago.
 The prices have gone up.
-If you can find wheat berries locally, that is the way to go.
+That is the way to go if you can find wheat berries locally.
 Otherwise, you will be paying a lot of shipping costs.

 #4 Dry Pasta

 Dry pasta is excellent for food shortages because it is relatively inexpensive, filling, and easy to find at the grocery store.

 If I had to choose between dry pasta (made from wheat) and wheat berries, I would go with them because they are more flexible, and you can make more with them.
 The problem is what can be hard to find depending on where you live, so store what you can obtain.

 Dry pasta will last up to 30 years when repackaged and stored in Mylar with Oxygen absorbers.